Jananisankar21419/janani_portfolio/src/content/projects/project-4.md

 ### About

 **Cake Dilim** is a Local restuarant which is located at Dindigul.
-The restaurant has been running for over 2 years , in which they need official website Design to build the business.
+The restaurant has been running for over 2 years , in which they need official website Design to promote the business.

 ### View Live